 PRAYABLES provides inspirational content for women of faith.
-We do this through a daily newsletter, social media, and two websites, Prayables.org and Beliefnet.com.
+We do this through a daily newsletter, and on the Beliefnet website.

 What inspired you to start your business?

 I saw a problem: Many prayers are old-fashioned and no longer relevant for today’s lifestyle.
 The solution is one I find to be transformational: Create original, short, contemporary prayers, for an individual to use in their prayer life.
 The result is people who are happier and more productive through a fuller spiritual experience.
-For example, our page Prayers for Help has been appreciated by many.
+For example, our page prayers for encouragement has been a big success.

 Who are your clients, and give an example of how you served that person or business?

 We have one major client: Beliefnet.
 They are a leader in online inspirational publishing.
 Prayables is the provider of original content for their different websites.
 We also service 10 thousand subscribers by sending a newsletter to their inbox six days a week.
 We rest on the seventh day!

 Finding the right strategy for monetizing.
 The model for making money online is elusive and changes frequently.